rethinkdb/horizon/GETTING-STARTED.md

 that will begin the authentication process.
 Or, just type in `https://localhost:8181/horizon/github` in your browser to test it out.

-As a result of a successful authentication, the browser will be redirected by to the root of the dev server (`https://localhost:8181/`) with the `?horizon_token=` in the query parameters and you can now consider the user properly authenticated at this point.
+As a result of a successful authentication, the browser will be redirected to the root of the dev server (`https://localhost:8181/`) with the `?horizon_token=` in the query parameters and you can now consider the user properly authenticated at this point.
 If an error occurs somewhere during the authentication process, the browser will be redirected back to the root of the dev server with an error message in the query parameters.

 A couple notes to mention:

-* ***Where is the data available from authenticating with the provider?***: At the moment we just allow users to prove they have an account with the given provider.
+* ***Where is the user data from authenticating with OAuth?***: At the moment we just allow users to prove they have an account with the given provider.
 But obviously part of the power of OAuth is the convenience of sharing controlled slices of user data.
 For example, I may want users to allow my app to have access to their friends list, or see who they're following on Github.
 This is coming soon, and in the future, we will allow developers to specify the requested authentication scopes and give developer access to the returned data via the Users table.